Intracto/buildozer/README.md

 Use `buildozer watch --fix` (or build) to fix linting issues that can be fixed automatically.

+### `env`

+The environment variable `env` determines whether files need to be minified.
+Minification will be enabled whenever this variable is set to `production`.
+If anything else is set, minification will be disabled.
+By default, the `build` command uses `production`, unless the variable is overridden by something else like `buildozer build --env=development`.

 ## Contributing to Buildozer

 Looking to contribute something to Buildozer?
 Just have a look at the [open issues](https://github.com/Intracto/buildozer/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc) to check if there's anything interesting.
 You can also just have a look at the source code to see if there's anything which can be improved.